UPDATED: September 13, 2019

 Also, Metro’s Trip Planner will tell you how to get from where you are to any destination served by any of the local public transit agencies, not just Metro.
-Using the trip planner to determine how to get to TSC from your location is highly recommended.
+Using the trip planner to determine how to get to TSPC from your location is highly recommended.

 Q: What if I get hungry?

 A: TSPC has the Kings Cove cafe that serves more than just burgers and sandwiches, and the food isn’t bad at all.
 They also have a full bar.
 Check their web site for hours of operation and their menu: https://www.toyotasportsperformancecenter.com/kings-cove.